growr-xyz/growr-documentation/flows/C-Risk-Mgmt-4-Loan-Disbursement.md

     deactivate Pond SC
 ```
 Loan disbursement is executed as a final step of the Loan Application process immediately after [Loan Approval](./C-Risk-Mgmt-3-Loan-Approval.md).
 Before releasing the amount to the Borrower's account, the Pond smart contract creates a lightweight privacy-preserving message called **"repayment commitment"**.
-The message cointains information about the Borrower's SSFI address, Loan Id and next installment date and amount.
+The message contains information about the Borrower's SSFI address, Loan Id and next installment date and amount.
 It represents a promise that the Borrower will make this payment.
 The messages is hashed and signed using Borrower's SSFI and then registered in the Loan Registry smart contract.
 ## Off-chain Custodian Model
 In this scenario, the disbursement transactions are executed off-chain but the protocol receives "proof-of-pay" notifications about them.
 ```mermaid